ankur715/MS_Data_Science/readme.md

 - **DS-542.
 Python in Data Science**
 - **DS-660.
 Business Analytics**
 ---
-#### **Projects:**

-*Note: Following are the projects completed, and it will be updated as I take more.*
-* **Automobile engine factors on vehicle's mpg**: Investigate the impact of a number of automobile engine factors on the vehicle's mpg.
-Make a linear model, use it to make predictions, and compare with actual values using error differences.
-Create a residual plot and histogram for the errors.

--Anticipated projects current trimester:
-- **Heart dataset**: Logistic regression, Support vector machine

-####
----
 If you liked what you saw and want to chat with me about my academic experience or work opportunities, shoot an email at [p.ankur.715@gmail.com](mailto:p.ankur.715@gmail.com).